 This town and its surroundings also has many ancient boulders which represent human skull shapes.
 This may be purely coincidental as more research is needed to figure if there was human intervention in creating these.

 When : Winters are the best time.
+November till March is a good time to visit this area.

 Where to stay : We recommend staying at Jaipur or Alwar.